 Essentially, the climax is the coming-together of two forces, good and evil.
 It’s the moment of truth.
 The plot could go either way … the bad guys could triumph, or the good guys could win (but, of course, we know the good guys are gonna win ’cause the good guys ALWAYS win).
-That’s a super simplified take on it, I know, since bad guys aren’t always people; they’re sometimes a tiny dowry or a first impression that never got shaken orΒ a snow storm or … morning talk show hosts.
+That’s a super simplified take on it, I know, since bad guys aren’t always people; they’re sometimes a tiny dowry or a first impression that never got shaken or a snow storm or … morning talk show hosts.

 Every climax is different, but there are a few things that all (or at least most) climaxes have in common.

-• The climaxΒ takes place at the very end of the book.
+- The climax takes place at the very end of the book.
 And I mean it!
 Don’t make the book go on for ages and ages after the most exciting part has already happened!
 Everything after the climax is not going to be as good as the climax.
 Cut if off quickly!
 You don’t need a 40-page falling action.
 No!
 You don’t!
 A 5-page (or 5-paragraph) falling action will do just as well.
 Cut if off and move on to your next novel, leaving readers breathless.

-• The climaxΒ ends the primary conflict.
+- The climax ends the primary conflict.
 This is pretty self-explanatory.
 I don’t think I need to go into it.

-• The climax is either the result of the main character’s epiphany or the push that gives the character said epiphany.
+- The climax is either the result of the main character’s epiphany or the push that gives the character said epiphany.
 In a murder-mystery novel, the detective realizes who the killer is and confronts him.
 In a romance, the hero declares his love to the heroine and the heroine realizes that she loves the hero.
-Wait, she didn’t know all along?
-What a stupid heroine!
-I don’t want to read a book about her.Β Yep.
-That’s kind of my pet peeve.
-I can’t stand it in anyone but Scarlett O’Hara … and that doesn’t really count.Β Ok … moving on.

 Some stories may have two “climaxes.”
 The first would be a faux climax.
 At the moment, I’m running blank on examples of actual books and movies, so … I’m going to make up my own! *everyone claps excitedly*